COMP2150-Game-Design/COMP2150-Prac-07/README.md

 ### Theme and Practicality
 * What kind of platformer have you made?
 Is it action, puzzle, precision, etc.?
 Something else?
 Does the game have a clear "theme" in terms of gameplay and challenge type?
 If not, can you make this more cohesive?
 * The spec called for the first section of the game to introduce the player to all the main mechanics.
-Is this true?
+Does your level do this?
 Is there anything left out that should be added in?
 If so, how will you do it?
 * Does the level "end"?
 Did you put in the keys and an end door?
 * Does the level's difficulty conform to the assignment spec?
 Does it take approximately 5-6 minutes to play?
 * Did you create your entire level in 1 scene, and is it named "Main"?
 Is there any ambiguity for your marker as to what scene to mark?